 For each level there is a defined and regulated examination procedure with practical examination questions.

 You can find an overview of IREB, the different certification levels, partnerships, etc. here »

-A curriculum for the Certified Digital Design Professional (CDDP) is announced for 2020.
+Since 01.03.2022 there is a curriculum for the Digital Design Professional (DDP).
+You can find information on the topic here.
 A pro and cons for the new job description proposed by Bitkom e.V. can be read here »

 Here you can find additional information from our blog: